BartJolling/injectsome/README.md

 })(scriptToInject);
 ```

-### inject from separate files.
+### inject scripts from other files.
-The 'delegarity' user script for the Clarity web application has examples to insert additional content, taken from resource files included in the 'delegarity' script, into the target page:
+The 'delegarity' user script for the Clarity web application has examples on inserting additional content, taken from resource files included in the 'delegarity' script, into the target page:

 https://github.com/BartJolling/delegarity/blob/master/delegarity.user.js